sveinpg/build-your-own-react/README.md

 ## Playground

-In addition to the test you edit `src/index.js` to play with you implementation.
+In addition to the tests, you can edit `src/index.js` to play with your implementation.

 To run the code: